juniorvanin-zz/discoverYourProfile/README.md

 # Running the tests

 I decided to use `react-testing-library` together with `jest` for unit testing this application.
-Not all components are tested, but you can find tests of snapshot(html generated) and behavioral testing(firing events and asserting text/output).
+Not all components are tested, but you can find tests of snapshot(html generated) and behavioral testing(firing events and asserting text/output), including the ones related to the custom react hook for conversation API.

 Just run: `npm tests`